ritaturk/xenko-docs/manual/graphics/materials/index.md

 # Materials

-* Add explanation how to use materials + PBR and it's effects
+* _TODO: Add explanation how to use materials + PBR and it's effects_

 A Material defines the appearance of the surface of a 3D model and how it reacts to light.
 A Material can have an impact on both the geometry of a model (vertex shading) as well as on pixels (pixel shading).